zvymazal/serverless/docs/providers/openwhisk/README.md

 # Apache OpenWhisk Provider Documentation

-Welcome to the Serverless Apache OpenWhisk documentation!
+Welcome to the Serverless Apache OpenWhisk documentation.
 If you have any questions, [search the forums](https://forum.serverless.com?utm_source=framework-docs) or [start your own thread](https://forum.serverless.com?utm_source=framework-docs)

 **Note:** [Apache OpenWhisk system credentials](./guide/credentials.md) are required for using serverless + openwhisk.